 Hurt in an Automobile Crash in or Around Washington DC?

 Over six million motor vehicle crashes occur in the United States each year, injuring millions and causing nearly 40,000 needless deaths, according to the National Safety Council.
 Many accidents on the Capital Beltway and throughout the Washington DC metropolitan area are the result of driver carelessness and recklessness, including speeding and inattention.
 Furthermore, the frequency of drunk driving and cell phone use, including texting while driving, has reached crisis levels.
 Insurance companies aggressively defend claims brought against them, making it difficult for injury victims to get the compensation they deserve.
-For instance, insurance adjusters often attempt to settle for far less than full value of the claim by convincing victims not to call a car accident lawyer.
+For instance, insurance adjusters often attempt to settle for far less than full value of the claim by convincing victims not to call a car accidents lawyer.

-The automobile accident lawyers at Regan Zambri Long PLLC have the necessary resources, the reputation, and the substantial experience needed to handle all types of auto accident cases.
+The automobile accidents lawyers at Regan Zambri Long PLLC have the necessary resources, the reputation, and the substantial experience needed to handle all types of auto accident cases.
 As your attorneys and counselors, we make it our mission to obtain full justice for you and your family.
 Through our work, our car crash attorneys hold reckless drivers responsible for the consequences of their dangerous acts.
 In a recent case, we obtained a $5 million verdict against a drunk driver who was speeding and crossed the center line, needlessly killing a father and his 14-year-old son.

-What Are Common Car Accident Causes?
+What Are Common Car Accidents Causes?

 Driving safely requires constant attention, a knowledge of traffic laws, and the ability to react correctly to unexpected hazards.
 However, motorists often neglect safe driving practices or grow complacent behind the wheel, putting everyone on the road at risk.
 For example, some of the most common causes of car crashes include: